 Method 2: Counteract with CBD

-Decades of research have shown that cannabidiol (CBD), a non-intoxicating cannabinoid found in the cannabis plant, can reduce THC-induced anxiety and paranoia.
-CBD works by blocking THC from binding with your brain’s cannabinoid receptors which reduce its psychoactive effects.
-CBD is the second most abundant cannabinoid in marijuana, and also comes from industrial hemp.
-CBD is currently being used by many as a treatment for psychosis and could be just what you need to come down from an intense high.
+Decades of research have proven that cannabidiol (CBD), a non-psychoactive cannabinoid abundantly found in the weed plant, can reduce THC-induced anxiety and paranoia.
+CBD has the ability to block THC from binding with the cannabinoid receptors in your brain which reduces its psychoactive effects.
+CBD is currently being used clinically as a treatment for psychosis which suggests it may help you come down from an intense, cerebral high.

-CBD comes in many different forms, therefore, it’s recommended to try a few different products to figure out what works best for your specific needs.
+CBD comes in many different forms, therefore, it is recommended to try a few different products to figure out what works most effectively for you.

-More research is needed to reaffirm the synergistic effects of CBD and THC, but integrating some CBD oil or a high-CBD strain into your next smoke session could be effective to avoid too strong of a high.
+More research is needed to reaffirm the synergistic effects between THC and CBD, however, integrating a high-CBD strain or some CBD oil into your next smoke session could be effective means to avoid too strong of a high.